On $C^0$-continuity of the spectral norm for symplectically non-aspherical manifolds: Preliminaries

 Two finite barcodes $B,B'$ are said to be $\delta$-matched if, after deleting some intervals of length less than $2\delta$, there exists a bijective matching between the intervals of $B$ and $B'$ such that the endpoints of the matched intervals are less than $\delta$ of each other.
 The bottleneck distance of $B,B'$ is defined as follows:

 Barcodes of non-degenerate Hamiltonian diffeomorphisms were first defined in \cite{[PS16]} for symplectic manifolds that are symplectically aspherical via filtered Floer homology.
 For symplectically non-aspherical manifolds, (filtered) Floer homology groups do not satisfy the "finiteness" condition and in order to overcome this issue, \cite{[PSS17]} defines barcodes for non-degenerate {\hamd}s on monotone symplectic manifolds by fixing a degree.
-Later, in order to define barcodes of degenerate Hamiltonian diffeomorphisms on spheres (their method applies more generally to (negative) monotone symplectic manifolds), in \cite{[LSV18]} Le Roux-Seyfaddini-Viterbo considered a completion of the set of finite barcodes with respect to the bottleneck distance in the following way:
+Later, in order to define barcodes of degenerate Hamiltonian diffeomorphisms on spheres, Le Roux--Seyfaddini--Viterbo \cite{[LSV18]} considered a completion of the set of finite barcodes with respect to the bottleneck distance.
+Their method applies more generally to (negative) monotone symplectic manifolds.
+We will briefly review their idea.

 Let $Barcodes$ denote the set of a collection of intervals $B=\{I_j\}_{j\in \mathbb{N}}$ such that for any $\delta>0$ only finitely many of the intervals $I_j$ have lengths greater than $\delta$.
 The bottleneck distance $d_{bot}$ extends to $Barcodes$.
 The space $(Barcodes , d_{bot})$ is indeed the completion of the space of finite barcodes.
 Given a barcode $B=\{I_j\}_{j\in \mathbb{N}}$ and $c\in \mathbb{R}$, define $B+c = \{I_j +c\}_{j\in \mathbb{N}}$, where $I_j +c$ is the interval obtained by adding $c$ to the endpoints of $I_j$.
 Define an equivalence relation $\sim$ by $B\sim B'$ if $B' =B+c$ for some $c \in \mathbb{R}$.
 We will denote the quotient space of $Barcodes$ with the relation $\sim$ by $\widehat{Barcodes}$.